Cecca/big-data-course/docs/homework4.rst

 .. image:: images/putty.png

 Fill the boxes as shown in the image above, replacing ``groupXX`` with your own group's name.
-A terminal will open, giving you access to the cluster.
+A terminal will open, asking for your password and giving you access to the cluster.

 Uploading code to the cluster
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^